 SAP’s modules come with robust stock control and purchasing tools designed to manage the complete order-to-pay cycle - including receipts, invoices, returns and payments.

 SAP Business One Can Also Integrate With Third-party Solutions Like Canon's IDC Solution And InvoiceNow To Automate Order Fulfilment.
-Find Out How Along With Other Highlights Of The Joint AFON-Canon-IMDA Webinar.
+Find Out How Along With Other Highlights Of The Joint AFON IT-Canon-IMDA Webinar.

 With these tools, you can: